Intense Pulsed Light and Photodynamic Therapy

 Intense Pulsed Light and Photodynamic Therapy – Pacific Plastic Surgery in Santa Barbara

-Often times patients ask us what they can do to improve their skin aside from traditional spa services such as facials or peels.
-An IPL, or intense pulsed light, is an excellent treatment that we offer at Pacific Plastic Surgery to correct a variety of skin concerns and to improve the overall appearance of the skin.
+Patients often ask us what they can do to improve their skin aside from traditional spa services such as facials or peels.
+An IPL, or Intense Pulsed Light, is an excellent treatment that we offer at Pacific Plastic Surgery to correct a variety of skin concerns and to improve the overall appearance of the skin.
+An IPL is a light-based treatment that uses a filtered pulse of light within a narrow wavelength, and this wavelength is chosen based on skin type and the problem being treated.
 These treatments are also commonly referred to as photofacials and help to lighten or eliminate sun damage, brown spots, broken capillaries and rosacea.
 IPL also helps to reduce wrinkles by stimulating collagen and many people who have done these treatments report that their skin “glows” and tends to have a more radiant appearance.
 Aside from the face, other parts of the body can be treated such as the neck, chest, arms and hands.

 Photodynamic Therapy (PDT)